edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

         }
     );

-In the above code we use EdgeDB's TypeScript query builder to create a query.
+In the above code, we use EdgeDB's TypeScript query builder to create a query.
 The query takes a few parameters:

 * ``target``: Embedding array to compare against to find related sections.
 In